biocore/BIRDMAn/docs/custom_model.rst

 * ``params``: List of parameters you want to include in the posterior draws (must match Stan code).
 * ``dims``: Dictionary of dimensions of each parameter to include.
 Note that we also include the names of the variables for log likelihood and posterior predictive values, ``log_lik`` and ``y_predict`` respectively.
 * ``coords``: Mapping of dimensions in ``dims`` to their indices.
 We internally save ``feature_names``, ``sample_names``, and ``colnames`` (names of covariates in design matrix).
-* ``alr_params``: List of parameters which come out of Stan in ALR coordinates.
-These will be converted into centered CLR coordinates before being returned.
 * ``posterior_predictive``: Name of variable holding posterior predictive values (optional).
 * ``log_likelihood``: Name of variable holding log likelihood values (optional).
 * ``include_observed_data``: Whether to include the original feature table as a group.
 This is useful for certain diagnostics.